Kianggg/wikiplus/README.md

 There is a "Find & Replace" function that will replace every instance of a given word with another given word across ALL pages.
 This is for naming and re-naming characters and places (a common occurence when outlining/world-building).

+I opted not to do category/folder organization after all, as I stumbled in concepting it.
+How should I decide what the categories are?
+Adding tags to an entry would be easy enough, but how to decide how the entries are listed on the front page?
+A separate view for creating entries and htne radio buttons to categorize the entries seemed a little clunky...
+I couldn't come up with a clean way to do this, so I did not implement this and instead opted to move on to other features.

 Some CSS was also implemented to make the site visually appealing to me.
 I just really like the Gaegu font.

 ## Changes